AlexandraFaria/HabitTracker/README.md

 **Note:** The test data used is in the file conftest.py.
 The conftest.py includes all test fixtures including:

-    -5 predefined habits (3 daily and 2 weekly)
+**-5 predefined habits (3 daily and 2 weekly)

-    -4 weeks of check-off events for all 5 habits
+-4 weeks of check-off events for all 5 habits**

-This file should be stored in the same folder as the test file: test_habit.py.
+5. After running pytest, the test.db file will be created with the test data.
+The last two functions in test_habit.py are currently being skipped, so that the user is able to interact with the data from the test.db file while running the main.py file.

-5. Currently, after running Pytest all tests should pass.
-However, the last two methods are skipped which delete the data in the database (the teardown method for some reason does not delete the test.db file from the directory).
+If you would like to interact with the test data, you need to proceed to the main.py file and change the database to the test database by changing the following lines in the main.py file:

-Note: These two methods are skipped to allow the user to interact with the data from the test.db file while running the main.py file.
-This will allow the user to test the functionality of the Habit Tracker.
+**line 115:** db = get_db(**"test.db"**)

 6. If you would like to run pytest again, I would recommend manually deleting the test.db file.